aks2507/Computer-Networks-Assignments/README.md

 4) Sequentially send messages to diffrent processes i.e. P1 -> P2 -> P3 -> P4 -> P1 -> ......
 5) Implement the Chat Server using message queues.
 If P1 sends a message then P2 and P3 should see it, If P2 sends a message then P1 and P3 should see it and If P3 sends a message then P1 and P2 should see it.

+## Assignment:9
+1) Use readv() and writev() in a client-server program

+## Assignment:10
+1) Create two groups of clients.
+If a client wants to send a message globally, it gets broadcasted to all the clients.
+If it wants to send locally, it gets broadcasted only to its group.
+Group the clients using gids.

+##Assignment:11
+1) Implement a basic device driver
+2) Implement a basic character based device driver

+## Assignment:12->Minor Exam questions implementation
+1) Clients join a server in a circular manner and get notified by the previosly joined client that they have joined the client-server system.
+Any new client joins between C1 and the last client that joined the system.
+2) P1 accepts the outputs of P2, P3 AND P4 as and when they are available, and then sends those outputs to P5 and P6 for printing them.
+P5 and P6 should get the outputs through scanf()/cin and you should not use any read(), write() commands in P1.